Rappetor/Sovol-SV08-Mainline/README.md

 - Press Q to quit and save changes.<br>

-- And finally, to create the firmware and flash the host MCU :<br>
+- And finally, to create the firmware and flash the host MCU (your serial should now start with `usb-katapult_`):<br>
 ```python
 cd ~/klipper && make KCONFIG_CONFIG=host.mcu && cd ~/katapult/scripts && python3 flashtool.py -d /dev/serial/by-id/xxxx
 ```